 Even having pets seems a proposition fraught with heartbreaking drawbacks.
 My wife has two black cats of rather sweet disposition, and since we have moved in together six years ago I have grown quite fond of them.
 The fat one, in particular, has a special place in my heart.
 But they are getting up in years, and I can’t envision a scenario where they will both still be with us five years from now.
 And contemplating this fills me with anxiety.

-In consequnce of all this I now view the future with barely concealed dread, even loathing, for the inevitable tragedies it will contain.
+In consequence of all this I now view the future with barely concealed dread, even loathing, for the inevitable tragedies it will contain.

-It is so strange now, though perhaps not surprising, that as I have become increasingly sensitized to death I feel more alive than ever before - and therefore more acutely sensitive to the passage of time.
+It is so strange now, though perhaps not surprising, that as I have become increasingly sensitized to death I feel more alive than ever before - and therefore more acutely cognizant of the passage of time.

 The Indifferent Creator